 The ZHR for Southern Delta Aquariids is 25 meteors per hour.
 The figure ZHR is zenithal hourly rate.
 This is the number of meteors that a single observer would see per hour if the shower's "point of origin", or radiant, were at the zenith and the sky were dark enough for 6.5-magnitude stars to be visible to the naked eye.

 In practise, you will never see this many meteors as the radiant will be some distance below the zenith.
 Also, unless you are out deep in the countryside, the darkness will be less than ideal.
 As well, moonlight will significantly reduce rates.
 How many are you likely to see in reality?
 I discuss this further down, lets talk about when to see them first.

-At 10 pm, face east, and look 4 hand spans and two finger widths above the horizon.
-One finger width right is the 4th magnitude star delta Aquarii.
-The radiant is just above this star.
+At 11 pm, face east, and look around 4 hand spans above the horizon.
+Jupiter is obvious as the brightest object above the horizon.
+The radiant is just above Jupiterr.
 This meteor shower should be visible from 10.00 pm until dawn.
-The Moon will not interfere this year, being almost New.
-The best rates will be at 2:24 am in the morning of the 30th.
-The radiant will be at its highest then and due north, close to the Zenith near the bright star Fomalhaut.
+The Moon will significantly interfere this year, being close to the radiant.
+The best rates will be at 23:00 pm on the evenings of the 29th and 30th. while the radiant is not at its highest then when he Moon rises the rates will drop significantly.

-At 2 am people in the suburbs should see a meteor around once every 8 minutes, and in the country about once every 4 minutes at 2 am in the morning of the 30th.
+At 11pm people in the suburbs should see a meteor around once every 12 minutes, and in the country about once every 7 minutes on the evenings of the 29th and 30th.